mubanjs/muban/docs/guide/template.md

 By setting the `data-expanded` attribute, our TS component can pull it in as property to set it's initial state correctly.

-For setting the `class` attribute, we can use the `classMap` utility from lit-html, and applies any classes which value is truthy.
+For setting the `class` attribute we can use the `classMap` utility; it applies any classes which value is truthy.

 ::: warning Component state
 If the component should update the visual representation after interaction, and from the server